 This course provides a survey of the current psychological knowledge in a range of topics that will include developmental psychology, personality, psychological disorders, therapy, stress, social psychology, assessment, motivation and emotion.
 NOTE: Students cannot receive credit for both PSYC 1104 and PSYC 201.
+Hours: 42 hrs (3-0) Credits: 3

-PSYC 2245 · Social Psychology
+PSYC 2245 • Social Psychology